khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

 14. **SLA (Servive Level Agreement)**:

+    - An SLA (Service Level Agreement) in cloud service is a formal contract between a cloud service provider and a customer that defines the expected service quality, availability, and responsibilities of both parties.
+It ensures that the cloud provider meets specific performance standards and outlines the consequences if those standards are not met.

     ![SLA-skimming]({{ 'assets/data-engineer/SLA-skimming.jpg' | relative_url}}){: .toggled-image}

+    - Multi-Region: 99.95% Availability means max downtime: ≈ 21.6 minutes per month.
+    - Dual-Region: 99.95% Availability means max downtime: ≈ 21.6 minutes of downtime per month.
+    - Single Region: 99.9% Availability means max downtime: ≈ 43.2 minutes per month.

 15. **Security with IAM**: there are 2 main roles (customizable)